 By the time we arrive at the Pinnawala Elephant Orphanage, my head is full of facts, figures and useful tips about travelling in Sri Lanka.

-The Pinnawala Elephant Orphanage is a pleasant spot to stop for lunch.
-The river is full of bathing elephants.
+The Pinnawala Elephant Orphanage is a pleasant spot to stop for lunch to watch the elephants bathing in the river.

 3- The ruins of Anuradhapura

 We visit Anuradhapura, the oldest of Sri Lanka’s ancient cities and a city with soaring stupas and dagabas.

 Anuradhapura was the centre of power from 377BC to the 12th century AD and is still one of the most famous places in Sri Lanka.